Brewal/offlineForm/README.md

     * *classname* : CSS classname to add to the form. default : "offlineForm" type : [String]
-    * *onlineAjaxSend* : Wether to send the form with ajax when online or not. default : false type : [Boolean]
+    * *onlineAjaxSend* : wether to send the form with ajax when online or not. default : false type : [Boolean]
+    * *autoSync* : if true, send automatically the forms when an online event is detected default : true type : [Boolean]

     **Events** (all events are "null" by default)